 On the outskirts of Barceloneta workers deployed huge rolls of newsprint to create mobile barricades to prevent the rebel artillery advance along Avinguda d'Icaria from their barracks in Poble Nou.

 Major José López Amor, holed up in Hotel Colón, had intended to capture the Catalan government HQ on Plaça Jaume I before reporting to General Goded who was flying in from rebel held Mallorca.
 However, all his attempts to advance down the Rambles were thwarted by determined armed workers.

-By 10am scores of troops, realising they had been duped by their officers, had surrenderd their arms and were fraternising with locals.
+By 10am scores of troops, realising they had been duped by their officers, had surrendered their arms and were fraternising with locals.

 By noon it became clear that the main concentrations of rebel forces were situated in Plaça Catalunya, Plaça de'Espanya and the Rambla Santa Monica—Ataranzas—Christopher Columbus monument—Military Government HQ area.

 At 2pm the Guardia Civil finally decided to intervene on the side of local people and advanced on Plaça Catalunya.